sounisi5011/metalsmith-pug-extra/README.md

 Other properties are used as options for [Pug v2.0.4].
 In internal processing, it is passed as an argument of [`pug.compile()`] function.
-Please check [Pug Options] for details.
+Please check [Pug Options] for more details.

 [Pug v2.0.4]: https://www.npmjs.com/package/pug/v/2.0.4
 [Pug Options]: https://pugjs.org/api/reference.html#options